jfasch/jfasch-home/trainings/material/soup/cxx03/020-data-encapsulation/copy-basics.rst

    **Careful**: if you find yourself writing a copy constructor ...

    * You should be writing an assignment operator just as well
+   * You should probably implement :doc:`move semantics
+     </trainings/material/soup/cxx11/020-new-language-features/060-move/group>`
+     just as well
+   * You should probably implement a destructor just as well
    * You should probably be careful, and read :doc:`object-copy`

+   |longrightarrow| *Rule of 5/0*

 For demonstration purposes: a completely nonsensical copy constructor and assignment operator: